BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 want to make sure that they look the same on your source and destination systems.
 The best way to do that is to check addresses.

-As we've seen, we can do that with `deriveaddresses`, which will show the addresses associated with a descriptor.
+Using `bitcoin-cli`, you can check address with `deriveaddresses`, which will show the addresses associated with a descriptor.

 Here are the first three WPKH addresses on Bitcoin Core: